The Index Map in Algebraic K-Theory: -Theory Torsors

 \begin{rmk} In the present approach, the construction of the determinant gerbe follows from the results of \cite{Braunling:2014fk} on $2$-Tate modules and from the construction of the index map. \end{rmk}

 We can give a more explicit description of the determinant gerbe.
 Fix a lattice $L\in\Gr(V)$.
-From the construction, we see that the fibre of the determinant gerbe at a lattice $L'$ is canonically equivalent to
+From the construction, we see that the fiber of the determinant gerbe at a lattice $L'$ is canonically equivalent to

 where $N$ is any common sub-lattice of $L$ and $L'$, $\Dc_R$ is the determinant torsor on $\Tate(R)^\times$, $\Dc_R^\vee$ is its dual, and the tensor product of $\PicZR$-torsors is as described in \cite[Section 2.2]{MR2562452}.
 Equivalently,